 Molly Neptune Parker: Passamaquoddy Master Basketmaker

-Molly Neptune Parker is a Passamquoddy Master Basketmaker, demonstrating parts of the process of basketmaking.
+Molly Neptune Parker, Passamaquoddy, a Master Basketmaker, 2012 National Heritage Fellow (National Endowment for the Arts), and Keeper of the Tradition, demonstrates parts of the process of basketmaking.
 View Molly Neptune Parker: Passamaquoddy Master Basketmaker video

 Eldon Hanning: Micmac Ash Harvest